 Wellsboro is a very small borough located in the state of Pennsylvania.
 With a population of 3,290 people and two constituent neighborhoods, Wellsboro is the 434th largest community in Pennsylvania.
 Much of the housing stock in Wellsboro was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Wellsboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wellsboro are a mix of both white- and blue-collar jobs.
-Overall, Wellsboro is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wellsboro who work in management occupations (14.19%), office and administrative support (13.69%), and teaching (12.09%).
+Wellsboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Wellsboro is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wellsboro who work in office and administrative support (12.63%), teaching (12.35%), and management occupations (10.11%).

-The citizens of Wellsboro are very well educated compared to the average community in the nation: 34.86% of adults in Wellsboro have a bachelor's degree or even advanced degree.
+The education level of Wellsboro citizens is very high relative to the national average among all cities (21.84%): 36.55% of adults in Wellsboro have a bachelor's degree or even advanced degree.

 The people who call Wellsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wellsboro residents report their race to be White, followed by Asian.
 Important ancestries of people in Wellsboro include English, Irish, Italian, and Scottish.